Chapter 2: This Venerable One is Alive

 “But, but you should eat something first… nhh… aah…”

-“Aren’t I eating now?”
-Mo Ran held him by the waist, his dark eyes flickering with light as the image of Rong Jiu’s lovely face and exposed neck reflected in his pitch-black pupils.
+Mo Ran held him by the waist, his dark eyes flickering with light as the visage of Rong Jiu’s lovely face and bare neck reflected in his pitch-black pupils.

-In his previous life, he especially liked to kiss those bright red lips whenever they were entangled.
-After all, this boy was pretty, always seeking the favor of others, and was adept at saying just the right words to seduce him.
+In his previous life, he especially liked to kiss those bright red lips when they were entangled.
+After all, this boy was pretty, always seeking the favor of others, and adept at saying just the right words to seduce him.
 It would be a lie to say he’d never felt anything at all.

+However, now that Mo Ran knew what these treacherous lips had done behind his back, he found them unbearably foul and had absolutely no interest in kissing them anymore.
 There were many differences between the thirty-two-year-old Mo Ran and the fifteen-year-old Mo Ran.
 His fifteen-year-old self had still known gentleness during intimate affairs.
-But by the time he was thirty-two years old, all that was left was violence.
+But by the time he was thirty-two, all that was left was violence.

-After the act was done, Mo Ran looked at Rong Jiu, who’d been screwed within an inch of his life until he was unconscious and barely breathing, with an undercurrent of something dark in his gaze as he smiled sweetly.
-He was very good-looking when he smiled, his pupils a deep, rich black, and when seen from certain angles, even had a hint of rich and luxurious dark purple.
-Still smiling, he lifted Rong Jiu by his hair and used it to drag the unconscious person to the bed.
+After the act was done, Mo Ran looked at Rong Jiu, who’d been fucked within an inch of his life until he was unconscious and barely breathing, with an undercurrent of something dark in his gaze as he smiled sweetly.
+He was very charming when he smiled, his pupils a deep, rich black, and when seen from certain angles, even had a hint of vibrant dark purple.

+Still smiling, he lifted Rong Jiu by his hair and dragged the unconscious person to the bed.
 Then he picked up a shard of broken porcelain from the floor and held it over Rong Jiu’s face.
-He had always been a vengeful person, repaying even the smallest of grievances, and it was no different now.
+He had always been a vindictive person, repaying even the smallest of grievances in full, and it was no different now.

-Thinking about how he had taken care of Rong Jiu in his previous life, even wanting to help him buy his freedom, and how Rong Jiu turned around and collaborated with others to scheme against him, he couldn’t help but reveal a deeper smile.
+Thinking about how he had taken care of Rong Jiu in his previous life and even wanted to help him buy his freedom, and how Rong Jiu then turned around and collaborated with others to scheme against him, he couldn’t help but smile even wider.
 He pressed the sharp porcelain shard against Rong Jiu’s cheek.
 This person did business using his body.
-If his face was ruined, he’d have nothing left.
-This pretty boy would then be living on the streets like a dog, crawling on the ground, being kicked by boots, and suffering getting crushed, chastised, abused, ah… just imagining it made him feel delighted.
+If his face were ruined, he’d have nothing left.

+This sycophant would then be living on the streets like a dog, crawling on the ground, being kicked by boots, and suffering being trampled, chastised, abused, ah… just imagining it made him feel enjoyment.
 Even the disgust of having fucked this person just now was dissipating like smoke.

-Exerting a little force, a fine line of blood appeared on Rong Jiu’s face, captivatingly scarlet.
-The unconscious Rong Jiu seemed to feel the pain, crying out softly in a hoarse voice as teardrops clung to his lashes, making for quite a pitiful sight.
+Mo Ran’s smile became even lovelier.
+Exerting a little force, a thin line of blood appeared on Rong Jiu’s face, captivatingly scarlet.
+Though unconscious, Rong Jiu seemed to feel the pain, crying out softly in a hoarse voice as teardrops clung to his eyelashes, making for quite a pitiful sight.

 Mo Ran’s hand suddenly stopped.